-Remote Physiologic (or patient) Monitoring (RPM).
-RPM is the one virtual service with the most significant potential to reduce ED visits, admissions, and readmissions.
-For example, Medicare notes that sepsis is a top diagnosis for hospital 30-day readmission rates amongst Medicare beneficiaries and that monitoring appetite, mental changes, biometrics, etc. through software platforms or apps with virtual daily check-ins to monitor for potential issues can be helpful, especially if specific care instructions and reminders regarding hygiene and medications are included.
-RPM is an excellent addition to self-management support for patients, and RHCs often have and bill for these services as part of Chronic Care Management.
-Check the fee schedules of your state Medicaid agency to see if RPM codes are listed as covered services.
-See Remote Physiologic Monitoring (RPM) resource for more details.
+admissions, and readmissions.
+For example, Medicare notes that sepsis is a top diagnosis for hospital 30-day readmission rates among Medicare beneficiaries and that monitoring appetite, mental changes, biometrics, etc. through software platforms or apps with virtual daily check-ins to monitor for potential issues can be helpful, especially if specific care instructions and reminders regarding hygiene and medications are included 10.
+RPM is an excellent addition to self-management support for patients, and RHCs often provide and bill for these services as part of Chronic Care Management.
+Check the online fee schedules of your state Medicaid agency to see if RPM codes are listed as covered services.
+See Remote Physiologic and Therapeutic Monitoring (RPM/RTM) resource for more details.